laitanawe/introscicomp/_episodes/03-slurm-jobs.md

 ## Cancelling a Job

 Sometimes we'll make a mistake and need to cancel a job.
-This can be done with the `{{ site.sched.del }}` command.
+This can be done with the `scancel` command.
 Let's submit a job and then cancel it using its job number (remember to change the walltime so that it runs long enough for you to cancel it before it is killed!).

 ```
 [yourUsername@login1 ~]$ sbatch example-job.sh